matthiasn/talk-transcripts/Hickey_Rich/AreWeThereYet-mostly-text.md

 ```

 So, here are the rules.
 Again, I am not restating Whitehead.
 I am
 making this up now.
-OK?
 Actual entities are immutable.
-When you
+When you have a
-have a new thing, it is a function -- in that pure functional sense
+new thing, it is a function -- in that pure functional sense that I
-that I just talked about -- of the past.
-So the future is a function
+just talked about -- of the past.
+So the future is a function of the
-of the past.
-And the notion of process is what creates the future
+past.
+And the notion of process is what creates the future from the
-from the past.
+past.

 Identities are mental constructs.
-OK?
 We call it a cloud.
-We call
+We call it a
-it a river.
+river.
 We call him Fred.
-It is an extremely useful
+It is an extremely useful psychological
-psychological artifact.
-That is why we have object-oriented
+artifact.
+That is why we have object-oriented languages.
+This is
-languages.
-This is useful to us.
+useful to us.
 It helps us understand things.
-But
+But we have to make
-we have to make sure we understand that objects are not things that
-change over time.
+sure we understand that objects are not things that change over time.

 We superimpose object on a set of values we saw over time.
 That is an
 object.
 So just because we like to think of it this way, because it